fondemen/vagrant-kubernetes/README.md

 ### Ingress configuration

 #### TRAEFIK
-Whether to install traefik.
+The version of Traefik to install.
+Check tags on [Docker Hub](https://hub.docker.com/_/traefik).
-Default is true.
+Default is 2.2.

 ### Nodes configuration

 #### NODES
 The number of nodes in the cluster (including master).
-Default is 3 (minimum required for Heketi, could be 2 if setting [GLUSTER](#gluster) to 0)
+Default is 3 (minimum required for Heketi, could be 2 if setting [GLUSTER](#gluster) to 0).

 #### MEM
 The memory used by each worker VM (in MB)